 Among other things law school taught me to solve legal problems by using the left or analytical side of my brain to gather and organize facts, apply the law, follow precedent and the legal process in pursuit of solutions.
 I have learned during my career that what I really love about legal problem solving is using the right or creative side of my brain to design a unique, elegant and strategic solution to a problem.
 The most satisfying days for me are when I can offer a creative and previously unthought-of solution to a problem.

-He has learned from over three decades of litigation experience that his clients deserve an aggressive advocate, who will push for a speedy and efficient resolution of their disputes through negotiation when possible and trial when necessary.
+I have also learned over my career that my clients deserve an aggressive advocate, who will push for a speedy and efficient resolution of their disputes through negotiation when possible and trial when necessary.
 The creative resolution of legal issues requires an intentional and strategic plan along with the implementation of properly timed tactics.
 I believe that this begins with a plan for the strategic resolution of the issue at hand.

-As a mediator, Mills brings to the table a unique skill set.
-He has broad based legal experience and knowledge of the law.
-He also has a working knowledge of the South Carolina court system and the personalities of many members of the South Carolina Bar.
-With his background and perspective, he is able to highlight for the parties, the strengths and weaknesses of their cases and to guide them to a more thorough cost/benefit analysis and the relative merits of resolving high stakes litigation prior to trial.
+My background and experiences as a litigator and trial attorney have given me a broad based knowledge of the law.
+I also have extensive knowledge of the South Carolina Court System and the personalities of many members of the South Carolina Bar.
+This perspective often gives me the opportunity to highlight for parties the strengths and weaknesses of their cases and to guide them to a more thorough cost/benefit analysis and the relative merits of resolving high stakes litigation prior to trial.

 Please click the date you would like to reserve and we will confirm with you ASAP via email or phone.

 Articles, Presentations & Publications

 Certifications / Specialities